-M&A Transaction Case Studies are commonly seen in case competitions, and sometimes in actual investment banking work.
+M&A Transaction Case Studies are commonly seen in case competitions, and often in actual investment banking work.
+Every time a pertinent transaction in the value range that is relevant to the investment banking group happens, the analyst will prepare a case study for distribution to the broader group.
 They are a quick analysis of an M&A transaction, summarized in a few PowerPoint slides.
 They can be a great way to prepare for interviews, while learning about the details of a transaction.

 The format of the slide deck, like most investment banking decks, is very important.
 Investment bankers love quadrants, so you should split each slide into 4 rectangles, each with a distinct focus.
 The color is important – find out what the RGB values of the logo for the bank or company you are presenting to.
 Do not use too many colors, it is not a brand management presentation.
 The font should be consistent and simple – Arial is safe.
 The writing should be concise and precise, with absolutely no punctuation, grammar or spelling errors.
 The insights should be presented in threes: Company X bought Company Y because of A, B and C.